 That goes for any use — even if you didn’t upload the video yourself.
 Once your publisher has initiated a claim, they can choose to monetize that video and collect royalties.
 (If it’s eligible for monetization, that is; more on that in a minute.)

-Songs earn royalties in two ways: from the master recording (actual audio file) and the composition (underlying music and lyrics).
-Most record labels or distributors only control master recordings, and therefore they can only collect royalties generated by the master recording on YouTube.
+Songs earn royalties in two ways: from the recording (actual audio file) and the composition (underlying music and lyrics).
+Most record labels or distributors only control sound recordings, and therefore they can only collect royalties generated by the sound recording on YouTube.

 Songwriters are also owed any royalties generated by their composition; chances are you’re not getting them through your label or distributor.
 You’ll need to register your compositions with YouTube yourself, or with a publishing administrator like Songtrust, to collect the royalties your songs have earned on the platform.